Medical malpractice: what can I do?

 What are the types of medical malpractice?

-The right diagnosis is essential for patients to be treated successfully.
+The right diagnosis is key for patients to be treated successfully.
 This means that doctors must consider all possible causes for symptoms and physical complaints before they diagnose an illness and start any treatment.
-If necessary diagnostic assessments are omitted or findings evaluated incorrectly, they are also errors in diagnosis.
+The non-performance of diagnostic assessments and the incorrect evaluation of findings are also classed as errors in diagnosis.

 Errors in treatment

-Once a diagnosis is made, doctors are required to always recommend the treatment method that promises the greatest chances of recovery and the lowest risk.
+Once a diagnosis is made, doctors should recommend the treatment method that promises the greatest chances of recovery and the lowest risk.
 If the doctor deviates from the medical standards for no reason when choosing the treatment, this may be malpractice.
 Treatment errors include any error that is made when performing the specific measures, for example giving an incorrect dose of medication, incorrectly placed syringes or an incorrectly applied plaster of paris for a fracture.

-Medical practices, hospitals and other healthcare facilities must design their processes to ensure all examinations and treatments are organized properly and according to the recognized medical standard.
-They must also meet prescribed standards and guidelines.
-Organizational errors include for example errors that are made in administration, or excessively long waiting times that lead to health problems.
+Medical practices, hospitals and other healthcare facilities must design their processes to ensure all examinations and treatments are organized properly and in line with quality standards.
+Examples of organizational errors include administrative errors, such as improper personnel planning or the failure to replace broken equipment.
+Excessively long waiting times that lead to health problems can also be regarded as organizational errors.

 Violations of hygiene standards